 Blog for the Center for Race, Gender, and Social Justice at University of Cincinnati

-Nikita Srivastava is a rising 3L at the University of Cincinnati College of Law.
+Nikita Srivastava is a 3L at the University of Cincinnati College of Law.
 She is a founding member of UC Law Women and Vice President of UC Law's Trial Advocacy Team.
 Currently, she is a legal extern for the Indigent Defense Clinic at the Hamilton County Public Defender's Office.

 Starting Sunday August 5, Kate Murphy and Meg Vogel’s project called The Sex Talk video series will be published by The Cincinnati Enquirer and USA Today.
 The video series focuses on the conversation that is not happening about campus sexual assault.